German P.

 Friesland Bank

-• Friesland Bank used hosted EPM from LogicaCMG for 18 months and wanted an in-house EPM installation.
-German wrote the project mandate and PID.
-He was project manager and technical specialist for installing EPM on the bank’s infrastructure and migrating project data.
-He and his team successfully installed EPM and migrated the existing data.
+• For one and a half years, Friesland Bank used the hosted EPM solution from LogicaCMG and wanted a private in-house EPM installation.
+German wrote a project mandate and the PID.
+He was project manager and technical specialist for the technical installation of EPM on Friesland Bank's infrastructure and the subsequent migration of project data.
+He and his team successfully installed EPM and migrated the existing project data.

-• Tools: Project Server, SharePoint Server, IIS, SQL Server, SSMS, SSRS, PL/SQL, workshops, interviews, PRINCE2, Agile/Scrum.
+• Tools: Project Server, SharePoint Server, IIS, SQL Server, SQL Server Management Studio, SQL Server Reporting Services, PL/SQL, Workshops, Interviews, Prince2, Agile/Scrum.

 Feb 2006 - Aug 2007